largecats/largecats.github.io/page/3about.md

 ### About me

-Lover of movie, movie soundtracks, comics, and anything fictional.
+Lover of movies, movie soundtracks, comics, and everything fictional.
 Occasionally student of mathematics, computer science, and statistics.

 [GitHub](https://github.com/largecats)